 - Arbitration — Arbitration is a process through which a case is presented to an arbitrator (often a retired judge or experienced family law attorney) who makes a decision about how the case should be settled.
 Arbitration is binding (meaning whatever the arbitrator says is the final solution) and the decision becomes the judgment of the court.

 - Mediation — Mediation is another form of alternative dispute resolution favored by our attorneys in which the attorneys for the parties select a neutral individual, usually a retired judge or senior family law attorney, to meet on a given day or two to get to know the parties, their concerns and their goals in the family law matter.
 The mediator and attorneys work with the parties to find a mutually acceptable solution.
 Mediation is common for divorce but can also be used to resolve other family court issues (such as child support or custody).
+The American Academy of Matrimonial Lawyers has certified Attorney Siegel as a divorce mediator and he is available to mediate family law disputes by Zoom or in person.

 - Collaborative divorce — Collaborative divorce occurs when the spouses and their attorneys work with each other to reach a settlement without using litigation.